SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

 The above also applies to the Servo_megaTinyCore library; it is an exact copy except for the name.
 If you have installed a version of Servo via Library Manager or by manually placing it in your sketchbook/libraries folder, the IDE will use that in preference to the one supplied with this core.
 Unfortunately, that version is not compatible with the Dx-series parts.
 Include Servo_megaTinyCore.h instead in this case.
 No changes to your code are needed other than the name of the library you include.

 ### Additional functions for advanced timer control
 We provide a few functions that allow the user to tell the core functions that they wish to take full control over a timer, and that the core should not try to use it for PWM.
-These are not part of a library because of the required integration with the core to control `analogWrite()` and digitalWrite behavior.
+These are not part of a library because of the required integration with the core to control `analogWrite()` and `digitalWrite()` behavior.

 #### takeOverTCA0()
 After this is called, `analogWrite()` will no longer control PWM on any pins driven by TCA0, nor will `digitalWrite()` turn it off.
 TCA0 will be disabled and returned to it's power on reset state.
 #### takeOverTCD0()
 After this is called, `analogWrite()` will no longer control PWM on any pins attached to timer TCD0 (though it will attempt to use other timers, if any), nor will `digitalWrite()` turn it off.
 There is no way to reset type D timers like Type A ones.
 Instead, if you are doing this at the start of your sketch, override init_TCD0.
 If TCD is ever supported as millis timing source, this will not be available.
 #### resumeTCA0()
 This can be called after takeOverTimerTCA0().
 It resets TCA0 and sets it up the way the core normally does and re-enables TCA0 PWM via analogWrite.
+#### There is no resumeTCD0()
+TCD0 is much more complicated, and has no builtin "reset" command to reinitialize it.

 ## Appendix I: Names of timers
 Whenever a function supplied by the core returns a representation of a timer, these constants will be used